 Encourage a new mother to create a postpartum plan.
 She can identify and detail what type of support she wants from whom, when, and where.
 Knowing who she might want to help in what ways can allow her loved ones to stagger support, so she is continually cared for.
 Having people lined up in advance can take pressure off the mama or fear of asking for help.
 Some ideas can include:

 A Meal Train – find out what type of meals and snacks she likes.
 Try to line up assigned days for friends and family to bring her food.
+Who doesn’t love a Doordash gift card?!
+Plus you can support local businesses!

 Housekeeping upkeep – Welcoming a new baby can bring chaos to a house.
 Cleaning her house, changing her sheets, doing a few loads of laundry, mowing the lawn, and finding out how else to pick up around the house can make her home feel homier.
 During the shower friends might all share the tasks that they most like to have done to feel ok.
 For some, this might be cleaning the dishes out of the sink while for others it might be clean sheets or a swept floor.
 This is a great way to get to know each other and also know what would help the most.

-Babysitting – perhaps she would like someone to come at an irregular hour to hold her baby.
+Childcare – perhaps she would like someone to come at an irregular hour to hold her baby.
 Perhaps she just wants someone to hold her baby so she can eat her meal and shower.
 Maybe she would like someone to come play with her other child(ren) so she has alone time with her newborn.
 Find out if she’d like help caring for or holding the baby.

 Weekly check-ins – A check about how things have things been going for her for the first few weeks provides a pulse if she might need more or less support for the following week.